openimis/openimis_docs/user_manual/insuree_policies/family.rst

     * ``Poverty Status``

       Select whether the family/group has the poverty status.
-Mandatory.

     * ``Confirmation Type``